ministryofjustice/security-guidance/docs/public-key-infrastructure-policy.md

 2. Any CA shall be patched against all known vulnerabilities for which a vendor-published patch is available, in accordance with the Authority's patching policy.
 The operating system supporting the CA must be less than five \(5\) years old and must have three \(3\) or more years of vendor support remaining \(5/3 rule\).

 3. Assurance of CA shall be appropriate to the data assets protected by the digital certificates, as agreed with the Crypto Custodian and Accreditor.
-For **Official** and **Official-Sensitive** material, assurance preferences are stated as follows:
+For and material, assurance preferences are stated as follows:

 -   CAPS Baseline